 I’ve been pretty bored and uninspired the past month, so I decided to step away, recharge and come back when I felt like blogging again.
 My world has become pretty small over the past three years and I’ve taken comfort in having very little work to do and a lot of free time to do nothing.
 For someone who had hustled nonstop most of her life, this was a nice change of pace, but it became pretty dull and boring eventually.

 This recent trip I took to Europe (details to come) was exactly what I needed.
-I was gone for over two weeks and it felt good to not only shirk my blogging duties completely, but to travel on my own and go places I wasn’t entirely comfortable going.
+I was gone for over two weeks.
+It felt good to not only shirk my blogging duties, but to travel on my own and go places I wasn’t entirely comfortable going.
 In addition to giving up blogging, I stopped manufactured spending during this period.
 Not a single Giftcards.com order placed in nearly three weeks.

-One huge positive came about as a result of my hiatus: Due to my relentless jet lag, I’ve been waking up at 5:30 AM and basically wrapping up most of my day by noon.
-This means I’ve been making my manufactured spending rounds much earlier than usual and getting a whole new crowd of cashiers who don’t know me.
-This turned out to be a good thing when I returned to a Walmart store that had previously adopted a no-gift card policy.
-I discover that the enforcing customer service representative wasn’t there anymore, making the location safe for gift card churning once again.
+One huge positive came about as a result of my hiatus?
+Due to relentless jet lag, I’ve been waking up at 5:30 AM and wrapping up my day by noon.
+I’ve been making my manufactured spending rounds much earlier and getting a new crowd of cashiers who don’t know me.
+This worked in my favor when I returned to a Walmart store that had previously adopted a no-gift card policy.
+The enforcing customer service representative wasn’t there anymore, making the location safe for gift card churning once again.

 I have been having some issues with getting Giftcards.com orders cancelled because of issues with my credit cards.
 I expect this will resolve itself as I pick up my normal purchase load again.
 In the meantime, it was very nice to get a payout notice from Yazing: $665.55 worth of cash back, almost entirely from Giftcards.com purchases.
 This was by far the highest payout I’ve ever gotten and it was accompanied by a check from iConsumer for a little over $100.
-They’re a bit slower when it comes to payout out rewards, but it’s been nice to see my purchases from months ago were tracked and confirmed.
+They’re a bit slower when it comes to payout out rewards.
+It’s still nice to see my purchases from months ago were tracked and confirmed.

 Because I’m a bit out of practice, I’ve totally been forgetting to put my Wells Fargo card to use.
 I’m now on day 3 of going on a manufactured spending run and completely forgetting to use that card.
-I’ve since written it down on my to-do list, which I do carry around with me, so going forward that shouldn’t be a problem.
+I’ve since written it down on my to-do list, so going forward that shouldn’t be a problem.
 In no time, I’ll be back to my pre-travel gift card churning numbers.

 Do you ever have difficulty getting back into your manufacture spending routine after a long trip abroad?
 How do you readjust?